The James-Webb and Hubble telescopes amaze us with this barred spiral galaxy

 Herschel would therefore not be surprised today if we told him that NGC 5068 can also be observed in the infrared and also in the ultraviolet since it was discovered in 1801 by his contemporary, the German physicist Johann Wilhelm Ritter.

-In fact, in June 2023, NASA released its own infrared image of NGC 5068 taken with JWST in an effort to learn more about star formation.
+In fact, in June 2023, NASA released its own infrared image of NGC 5068 taken with JWST in an effort to learn more regarding star formation.
 Young, hot stars emit ultraviolet light and Hubble was already studying them in the ultraviolet in the case of NGC 5068.

 Galaxies are the visible foundation of the Universe; each is a collection of stars, planets, gas, dust and dark matter held together by gravity.
 Hubble observations give us insight into how galaxies form, grow and evolve over time.
 To obtain a fairly accurate French translation, click on the white rectangle at the bottom right.
 English subtitles should then appear.
 Then click on the nut to the right of the rectangle, then on “Subtitles” and finally on “Automatically translate”.
 Choose “French”. © NASA’s Goddard Space Flight Center